SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

    :param objectID: The ID of an existing event
    :param parameters: An event name

+.. function:: EvFeltReport(objectID, parameters)

+   Adds or updates the event description with type "felt report".

+   :param objectID: The ID of an existing event
+   :param parameters: A felt report

 .. function:: EvNewEvent(objectID, parameters)

    Creates a new event based on a given origin.
 The origin must not yet be